 As I mentioned, I am a reluctant credit card dabbler but must admit that one of the added pluses of working toward the points toward our stay improved my skill at noting each expenditure and I simply kept better tabs on spending.
 When I priced our stay at Vistana Villages for the holiday week, the going rate was $238 per night or about $1200 for the five nights.
 But Tall Mom didn’t pay a penny which made loosening up in some other areas a bit more comfortable.
 For example, we had initially planned to go to Universal Studios for two days but ended up being able to go for three.
 Stay tuned to see how that became possible without an extra cost!

 Interested in using SPG/Starwood Preferred Guest points for your upcoming adventures in Orlando or beyond?
-Please apply here (referral link which may result in my earning points): (Tall Mom’s SPG link) Please note that sign up offers change from time-to-time but even the standard sign up of 25,000 points will get your stay covered at Four Points or a few nights at Vistana Villages.
+(Tall Mom’s SPG link) I do not receive any compensation of any kind for your use of the link.
+Please note that sign up offers change from time-to-time but even the standard sign up of 25,000 points will get your stay covered at Four Points or a few nights at Vistana Villages.
 Current terms on the card waive the first year fee, so you could cancel the card or keep it ($95 fee after a year).
+Tall Family will be keeping the card for a while to try out the free annual night benefit (up to 35,000 points) that is supposedly coming along as a benefit in August 2018.